- Important Announcement!

 His cyclone kits with cut metal parts save about twenty hours work to chase down metal, do accurate layout, and provide laser cut metal parts accurate to 0.002".
 This precision cutting ensures all parts fit precisely without errors or wasted efforts.
 Although use of a slip roll, metal brake, and beading machine speeds up building, most can build these kits with no prior sheet metal experience using just a few easily made inexpensive jigs.
 Just like the current Clear Vue Cyclones the metal kit parts improve on my web page design with tapered fittings, transitions, and other features such as alignment marks, notches, and cutouts to ensure proper fit and nice tight joints.
 You will need to add your own motor, impeller, blower housing, electrical, wall mount, dust bin, and ducting.

-With a busy college schedule my son offers an 18” diameter cyclone kit.
+With a busy college schedule my son offers an 18" diameter cyclone kit.
+You can make this as either a left or right handed cyclone simply by which way you roll the top.
 He does not sell blower housings, wooden parts, wooden transitions, motors, impellers, blowers, relays, cords, plugs, different sized cyclones, custom sizes, etc. My web pages share detailed building instructions, jigs to make assembly easier and links to Clear Vue and other vendors that supply all parts needed to build your own cyclone.

 - Cyclone Kit